samvrlewis/samlewis.me/content/2017/06/understanding-bitcoin.md

 payload += struct.pack("<I", start_height)
 ```

-Again, the way in which this data can be found is available in the developer reference.
+Again, the way in which this data should be packed is available in the developer reference.
 Finally, each payload transmitted on the Bitcoin network needs to be prepended with a header, that contains the length of the payload, a checksum and the type of message the payload is.
 The header also contains the magic constant `0xF9BEB4D9` which is set for all mainnet Bitcoin messages.
 The following function gets a Bitcoin message with header attached.

 ```
 :::python